MathiasSchindler/sysbox/README.md

 ## Author

-Created by Mathias with substantial help from Claude (Anthropic) and GPT 5.2 using GitHub Copilot in VS Code.
+Created by Mathias with substantial help from Claude (Anthropic) and GPT-5.2 (Preview) using GitHub Copilot in VS Code.